 - Traditional banks work on legacy systems that are complex and costly to manage.
 The reason behind this is that each product or service has separate operations and technology stack.
 Enter digital-only banks that operate like tech start-ups and provide highly intuitive experiences on the back of intuitive technology.
 They show great promise on improving customer experience – by providing cheap innovative customer first products and services.

 - The ecosystem consisting of third-party financial providers, merchants, telecoms, and other businesses will make banks digital aggregators.
 This system will assist them to better anticipate customer needs, recommend solutions, and target customers.
-They will likely expand customer relationships as other financial institutions will be unable to match their financial and behavioral insights.
+They will expand customer relationships as other financial institutions will be unable to match their financial and behavioral insights.

 - Increased application of technologies such as AI and data analytics will make banking platforms seamless and frictionless.
 We are likely to see increased applications of robo-advisors to manage our day to day and long-term financial goals.
 With increased digital partnerships across the banking ecosystem, we will see the integration of banking across daily digital touchpoints making banking a truly organic experience.